ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.round_start: A boolean that BBR sets to true once per packet-timed round trip, on ACKs that advance BBR.round_count.

-BBR.next_round_delivered: packet.delivered value denoting the end of a packet-timed round trip.
+BBR.next_round_delivered: P.delivered value denoting the end of a packet-timed round trip.

 BBR.idle_restart: A boolean that is true if and only if a connection is